opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Queries that require type information

 There are no functions or predicates to get the type of object in Gremlin.
-However, depending on the type of object, steps required to achieve certain functionality might be different.
+However, depending on the type of object, Gremlin steps required to achieve certain functionality might be different.
 For example, when accessing an element by index:

 ```cypher
 WITH $p AS unknown